Sea Ice

 Antarctic sea ice concentration

 Objects at Earth's surface emit not only infrared radiation, they also emit microwaves at relatively low-energy levels.
 When a sensor detects microwave radiation naturally emitted by Earth, that radiation is called passive microwave.
-Clouds do not emit much microwave radiation, compared to sea ice.
+Clouds do not typically emit much microwave radiation, compared to sea ice.
 Thus, microwaves can penetrate clouds and be used to detect sea ice during the day and night, regardless of cloud cover.

 Microwave emission is not as strongly tied to the temperature of an object, compared to infrared.
 Instead, the object's physical properties, such as atomic composition and crystalline structure, determine the amount of microwave radiation it emits.
 The crystalline structure of ice typically emits more microwave energy than the liquid water in the ocean.
 Thus, sensors that detect passive microwave radiation can easily distinguish sea ice from ocean.